elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     pacman -S mingw-w64-x86_64-toolchain make mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-openssl mingw-w64-x86_64-zeromq mingw-w64-x86_64-libsodium mingw-w64-x86_64-hidapi mingw-w64-x86_64-protobuf-c mingw-w64-x86_64-libusb mingw-w64-x86_64-libgcrypt mingw-w64-x86_64-unbound mingw-w64-x86_64-doxygen mingw-w64-x86_64-libunwind mingw-w64-x86_64-ccache mingw-w64-x86_64-pcre --noconfirm
     ```

-    If you are reading this far into the future, ensure that the list of dependencies installed is a merger of the ones I have listed and the ones listed in the project's `README.md`.
+    If you are reading this far into the future, ensure that the list of dependencies installed is a merger of the ones I have listed and the ones listed in the project's `README.md`
      When I was writing this article, builds were failing for 2+ hours due to missing packages and an unsupported `debug-static-win64` build target.
-    I also included `ccache` in here, however I do not know why it doesn't work for me for building the `monero-gui` project.
+    I also included `ccache` in here, however I do not know why it doesn't work for me when building the `monero-gui` project.

 3. Install Qt5